 You can enroll in online courses, you can get a lot of good information from books on photography, or you can take sign-up for photo workshops.

 Forty years ago, long before I even dreamed of earning a degree in photography and becoming a pro, I learned by reading the articles in my two favorite magazines, Popular Photography and Modern Photography.
 Let me tell you, it was a lot of fun.
+As a beginner photography student, I anxiously looked forward to getting them in the mail each and every month.
+Well, you're luckier than I was.

 I did it the expensive way.
-My parents, bless their soles, allowed me to drop out of engineering school and paid lots of money for me to attend a 2nd four year college and earn a Bachelor of Science degree in Professional Photography.
+My parents, bless their soles, allowed me to drop out of engineering school and paid lots of money for me to attend a 2nd four-year college and earn a Bachelor of Science degree in Professional Photography.
 That's an expense you can do without!

 It's clear to see that it's a great time to be involved with photography today.
 You can now practically teach yourself so many of the desired skills because of the amazing huge source of information available with tips on taking digital photography spread out like a dumped over jar of marbles.